-IN THE DISTRICT COURT OF COUNTY, KANSAS IN THE INTEREST OF Name Case No. Year of Birth A □ male □ female PERMANENCY HEARING JOURNAL ENTRY AND ORDER Pursuant to K.S.A.
+IN THE DISTRICT COURT OF COUNTY, KANSAS IN THE INTEREST OF Name Case No. Year of Birth A □ male □ female QUALIFIED RESIDENTIAL TREATMENT PROGRAM PLACEMENT PERMANENCY HEARING JOURNAL ENTRY AND ORDER FOR ANOTHER PLANNED PERMANENT LIVING ARRANGEMENT (ONLY USE FOR CHILDREN 16 YEARS OF AGE OR OLDER) Pursuant to K.S.A.
 38-2264 and 42 U.S.C. §671 et seq.
 (Orders pertaining to more than one child must include findings specific to each child listed in the caption.)
 (If this is the first order removing a child from parental custody, complete and attach Form 107.)
-NOW on this day of , 20 , the above-captioned matters come before the Court to determine progress being made to achieve the current permanency plan goal(s) of THE COURT FINDS jurisdiction and venue are proper.
+NOW on this day of , 20, the above-captioned matters come before the Court to determine progress being made to achieve the current permanency plan goal(s) of THE COURT FINDS jurisdiction and venue are proper.
 Notice to parties, interested parties and those required to receive notice has been given as required by law.
-The child is 14 years of age or older and has been given notice of the time and place of the permanency hearing as required by law.
+The child has been given notice of the time and place of the permanency hearing as required by law.
 The Court finds that the Indian Child Welfare Act (ICWA) is not applicable.
 (If there is reason to know the child is an Indian child, use the appropriate ICWA form.)
-The petitioner appears by County/District Attorney or designee □ other П The child appears \square in person and \square not in person, but by the child's guardian ad litem, . П , the mother \square appears in person pro se \square appears in person, and through her attorney, appears not in person, but by and through her attorney \square does not appear. , the \square father \square putative father through his attorney, \square appears not in person, but by and through his attorney, \square does not appear.
-(Other parent appearances)
+The petitioner appears by \square County/District Attorney or designee other П The child appears \square in person and \square not in person, but by the child's guardian ad litem, П , the mother \square appears in person pro se \square appears in person, and through her attorney, appears not in person, but by and through her attorney \square does not appear. , the father putative father of and through his attorney, \square appears not in person, but by and through his attorney, \square does not appear.

-The S Secretary appears through: Also present: THE COURT FURTHER FINDS AND ORDERS: a.
-Appropriate public or private agencies have made reasonable efforts to assi and support the family to accomplish the current permanency goal(s) set out the permanency plan.
+(C (Other parent appearances) In Interested parties appearing are: Tl The Secretary appears through: A - lso present: T HE COURT FURTHER FINDS AND ORDERS: a.
+Appropriate public or private agencies have made reasonable efforts to assist and support the family to accomplish the current permanency goal(s) set out in the permanency plan.
 OR b.
-Appropriate public or private agencies have not made reasonable efforts assist and support the family to accomplish the current permanency goal(s) sout in the permanency plan.
-The p progress of the parents or child to achieve the permanency plan goal(s) of is □ is not adequate child's needs are are not being adequately met.
-(If the child's needs are not genet, explain.)
-The r reasonable and prudent parenting standard □ has been □ has not been met child □ has had □ has not had regular, on-going opportunities to engage in age of lopmentally appropriate activities.
+Appropriate public or private agencies have not made reasonable efforts to assist and support the family to accomplish the current permanency goal(s) set out in the permanency plan.
+T1 he progress of the parents or child to achieve the permanency plan goal(s) of he child's needs \square are \square are not being adequately met.
+(If the child's needs are not eing met, explain.)
+TI he reasonable and prudent parenting standard \square has been \square has not been met he child \square has had \square has not had regular, on-going opportunities to engage in age or evelopmentally appropriate activities. ch he Court has considered in-state and out-of-state permanent placement options.
+The hild \square is \square is not in out-of-state placement, and such placement \square continues \square does of continue to be appropriate and in the best interest of the child.